geniot/digger/README.md

 # Profile CPU

-1. Add `defer profile.Start(profile.CPUProfile).Stop()` as first line of main
+1. Add `defer profile.Start(profile.CPUProfile).Stop()` as the first line in main
-2. Add import for it `import "github.com/pkg/profile"`
+2. Add import for it: `import "github.com/pkg/profile"`
-3. Run-close the app, `cpu.pprof` file will be created in a tmp directory
+3. Run and close the app, `cpu.pprof` will be created in the temporary directory
-4. Install `go install github.com/google/pprof@latest` if it's not installed yet
+4. Install `go install github.com/google/pprof@latest` if it is not yet installed
-5. Execute in command line `pprof -top bin/digger_debug.exe <absolute_path_to>/cpu.pprof`
+5. Run on the command line: `pprof -top bin/digger_debug.exe <absolute_path_to>/cpu.pprof`
 6. You will see a report with method calls that cause most CPU consumption